-I assume your software runs in at least two different environments - developers computer, and some server.
-Even in such a simple case, you can notice inconsistent behavior of your app between the machines it runs on.
+I assume your software runs in at least two different environments - developers' computers and some servers.
+Even in such a simple case, you can notice inconsistent behaviour of your app between the machines it runs on.
 Something that worked on a developer's computer may not work on the server.
 And the number of issues grows with every new environment - like another server (test server vs production server) or simply another developer’s computer with a different operating system.
 Docker allows you to run the software in containers separated from the outside world, so your app can work in a consistent, predictable way in every environment.

 3. Your software grows and consists of many bits and pieces